44 University of Bergen researchers have received the prestigious grants for frontier science from the European Research Council (ERC).

 Humans on Planet Earth-Long term impact on biosphere dynamics

 We know that humans have changed the Earth in the last 8000 years, through agriculture, erosion, modifying water and nutrient budgets and so on.
 The HOPE project wants to elucidate whether early humans modified these major ecological processes.
 Read more here.

 Egalitarianism: Forms, Processes, Comparisons

-Professor Bruce Kapferer at the Department of Social Anthropology asks how does greater inequality create divisions in society?
+Professor Bruce Kapferer at the Department of Social Anthropology asks how greater inequality creates divisions in society.
 This is one of the central issues of his research project Egalitarianism: Forms, Processes, Comparisons.
 The project aims to study egalitarian structures and processes and the underlying values that inform them through methods the reseachers themselves describes as guerilla anthropology.
 Read more about the project here.